SimpleJdbcMapper.java

 /**

-* Gets the columns SQL with columns prefixed with the table alias.
+* Gets the sql columns with columns prefixed with the table alias.
 Works well

 * with Spring row mappers like BeanPropertyRowMapper(),